 LEC = In-Person: Lecture

 This is an In-Person lecture course that meets for 45 contact hours per semester.
-No course content or assignments are delivered online.
+This course uses the learning management system for instruction and support materials.

 STU = In-Person: Studio

 This is an In-Person studio course that meets for 90 contact hours per semester.
-No course content or assignments are delivered online.
+This course uses the learning management system for instruction and support materials.

 IND = Independent Study/Internship

 This is an Independent Study or Internship course that meets at times determined by the instructor or business/organization where a student is interning.
-No course content or assignments are delivered online.
+This course uses the learning management system for instruction and support materials.

 ONLL = Asynchronous Online Courses (Lecture and Studio)